There's nothing like a warm, cozy cup of coffee in the morning, especially when it's infused with the rich, caramel-like sweetness of brown sugar.

 Homemade creamers lack stabilizers, so they may naturally separate over time.
 Just give the jar a good shake before adding it to your coffee to mix everything back together.

 For the freshest creamer, always check the best-by date on your dairy before making it!
-If your milk or cream expires in 3 days, your creamer will only last about that long.

-If you notice any sour smell, curdling, or change in texture, discard the batch and make a fresh one.
+If you notice any sour smell, curdling, or a change in texture, discard the batch and make a fresh one.

 Easy Brown Sugar Coffee Creamer